klarna/on-demand-for-digital-goods-docs/integration.md

 ```

 ## Preferences
-After is user is registered with Klarna, you might want to allow them to view and possibly change their current payment preferences.
+After a user is registered with Klarna, you might want to allow them to view and possibly change their payment method.
-Since the preferences form displays sensitive data about the user without prior authenticion, rendering the flow is a 2-step process: a preferences session is first securly created, and then the preferenecs data is displayed against the session identifier.
+Since the preferences form displays sensitive data about the user without prior authentication, rendering the flow is a 2-step process: a preferences session is first securely created, and then the preferences data is displayed against the session identifier.

+ data is displayed against the session identifier.

 ### Acquiring a preferences session id
 Once a user has chosen to view their prefernces (by clicking a designated button, or in any other form you see fit), your backend server should acquire a preferences session identifier.
 This is done by calling the following method: